Experienced Knoxville Car Accident Lawyers Fight for Your Future

 Car crashes can be traumatic.
 After the shock and confusion wears off, you may not know what to do or who to call.
 First and foremost, remain calm; panicking will only fog your judgment.
 Second, seek medical attention — nothing is more important than your health.
 After a doctor treats your injuries, contact an auto wreck lawyer who can provide you with a prompt and honest case assessment and explain your options.

 Consult with an experienced team of Knoxville car accident lawyers

-At Banks and Jones, we focus on getting our clients results.
+At Banks and Jones, we focus on getting our results for our clients.
 If a car accident injury has disrupted your life, our aggressive trial attorneys are prepared to fight for your right to compensation.
-To schedule a consultation with one of our skilled lawyers, contact us online or call 865-407-2122 today.
+To schedule a consultation with one of our skilled Knoxville car accident lawyers, contact us or call 865.407.2122 today.